Welcome to Brightwell-cum-Sotwell...

-You may be an outsider, wanting to know more about the village with the weirdest name in South Oxfordshire, or you may be a resident.
+You may be a visitor, wanting to know more about the village with the weirdest name in South Oxfordshire, or you may be a resident.
 In either case, we hope you will find something here to interest you.

 Brightwell-cum-Sotwell is a village of picture postcard prettiness.
 Nestling in a hollow below Wittenham Clumps, it has at its heart the CAMRA award-winning Red Lion pub.
 Dotted along the narrow streets are picturesque black and white thatched cottages.
-There is a school and pre-school, four churches, and a village hall which houses a thriving volunteer-run village shop.
+There is a school and pre-school, four churches, and a village hall with a thriving volunteer-run village shop adjacent.
 The parish stretches to the edge of Wallingford, but the village values its separate identity.

 In estate agents' jargon, this is a sought after village, but it is much more than a pretty face.
 People have lived and worked here for over a thousand years.
 Where our forebears tilled the land, we are now more likely to toil over computers.
 However, farming still has an important part to play in shaping the landscape, and we remain firmly in touch with our rural roots.

 This is an area that has attracted artists, musicians, scientists and visionaries.
 Visitors come from all over the world to Mount Vernon, home of the celebrated Bach Flower Remedies.
 Wild flowers grown in the garden of Mount Vernon are still used to make the mother tincture of these homeopathic treatments, and their creator, Dr Edward Bach, is buried in St James's churchyard in Sotwell.

-Feel free to send us your photos, news and dates for the calendar.
+Feel free to send us your pictures, news and dates for the calendar.
 If you would like to advertise or create a web page for your organisation, we would also love to hear from you.
-Just click on the Contact link at the top, or get involved through the blog and Facebook pages.
+Just click on the Contact link at the top, or get involved through the Facebook page.